-8. CARE AND MAINTENANCE
+8. CARE AND MAINTENANCE OF MY SUUNTO DIVING COMPUTER

-The Suunto Cobra2 dive computer is a sophisticated precision instrument.
-Though designed to withstand the rigors of scuba diving, you must handle your Suunto Cobra2 with care, and follow the advice below on how to maximize its service life.
+The SUUNTO dive computer is a sophisticated precision instrument.
+Although it is designed to withstand the rigors of scuba diving, you must treat it with the same proper care and caution as any other precision instrument.